-Basic searching in PubMed is very easy.
+Basic searching in PubMed (Harvard login) is easy.
 Simply enter your search term(s) in the search box at the top.
 PubMed will suggest topics for you, and if you like any of them you can simply click on one.
-You can also put in your own search terms, and you can add AND or OR beteen terms to combine them.
+You can also put in your own search terms, and you can add AND or OR between terms to combine them.
 It's usually a good idea to start with a broad search, then narrow your results.

 Once you have a set of results, you can refine or expand them in many ways.
-Right along the top of the results page, you can:
+You can:

-- Send to various destinations, including Email and a Clipboard where you can temporarily store them, plus other options to be discussed later
+- Towards the right side, Send to various destinations, including Email and a Clipboard where you can temporarily store them, plus other options to be discussed later.

-Looking down the Results page, you can click on any reqult to see the full entry; or click on Related Citations to find similar articles (this is a great way to start if you find a couple of items that are right on target).
+You can click on any result to see the full entry; or click on Similar Articles to find similar items (this is a great way to start if you find a couple of items that are right on target).
 On the right-hand side, PubMed also tells you the details of what it searched; if you didn't get what you wanted, that will give you clues to what to change.
 It also gives your search history (Recent Activity) so you can see exactly how you have searched.

 All this is just on the first page of Results, but there is much more!
 PubMed also offers many resources, including a Quick Start Guide, FAQs, Tutorials, and much more.
-See the other tabs for more information on how to make the most of this incredibly rich database.
+See the other pages of this guide for more information on how to make the most of this incredibly rich database.